-If you have a question that is not answered below, please contact the Department of Theatre and Dance at 573-651-2149.
+If you have a question that is not answered below, please contact the Dance Coordinator, Hilary Peterson, at 573-986-7492.

 The most effective way to select a program that is right for you is to visit the Department and see us in action for yourself.
 We encourage all prospective students to schedule an appointment with our faculty, staff, and students, to participate in classes for a day, and to see a dance production.

-The best way for a prospective student to experience our dance program is to participate in our annual Dance Day held each December.
-This event is an opportunity for interested high school juniors and graduating senior dance students to participate in a free Master Dance Class taught by the Department of Theatre and Dance's professional faculty.
-Dance Day attendees will also have the opportunity to tour the River campus, speak with current dance students, and receive two complimentary tickets to the Fall for Dance concert that afternoon/evening.
+The best way for a prospective student to experience our dance program is to participate in our annual Dance Day held each November.
+This event is an opportunity for interested high school dance students to participate in free Master Dance Classes taught by the Conservatory of Theatre and Dance’s professional faculty.
+Dance Day attendees will also have the opportunity to tour the River campus, speak with current dance students, and receive two complimentary tickets to the Fall for Dance concert that evening.
 Current Dance Day information and registration forms can be found on our website.

 University campus tours are available Monday through Friday and on Saturday.
 Visitors and prospective students are encouraged to schedule visits at least one week in advance, so any requested appointments may be scheduled.
 To learn more about the Southeast visit program or schedule your campus visit today, call the Office of Admissions (573) 651-5945.

 Yes.
 We encourage all prospective students to observe or participate in any dance technique class they prefer during their scheduled visit.
 This is an excellent way to get a sense of the type of dance styles we teach, the approach to learning our faculty members emphasize and the level of training we expect from our students.

 Certainly.
 This meeting can be arranged when you schedule your campus visit and is an excellent opportunity to discuss the details of our dance program.